Last Updated on June 27, 2022 by Laura Turner

-Born and raised in Niagara Falls, Dr. Elder graduated from the State University of New York College of Optometry after serving an internship with the Indian Health Service on the Navajo reservation in Arizona.
+Born and raised in Niagara Falls, Ken Elder, O.D. graduated from the State University of New York College of Optometry after serving an internship with the Indian Health Service on the Navajo reservation in Arizona.

-I see patients 5 days a week, averaging about 20-25 per day for various eye and vision-related problems.
-One morning a week I see patients in area convalescent homes.
-I normally do administrative duties early in the morning or at the end of the day.
+I see patients five days a week, averaging about 20-25 per day for various eye and vision-related problems.
+One morning a week, I see patients in area convalescent homes.
+I usually do administrative duties early in the morning or at the end of the day.

 What mix of clinical/research/teaching work do you do?
 How much power do you have to change that mix?

 Most of my work is clinical.
 I have a few small research projects on the go that center around eye movement disorders in children with reading difficulties.
 I occasionally lecture at local universities, usually in the education department.
 I also conduct a yearly cow eye dissection at a local high school.
 One of my patients is a science teacher, and she asked me to volunteer, and it got such a positive response that I’ve been asked to do it every semester.